 \section{Computation of the Haar entanglement distribution}

 While Eq.~\eqref{eq:haar_entanglement} is the theoretical definition of the Haar entanglement entropy, it is not possible to exactly compute it, due to the exponential number of terms in the sum.
-However, it is possible to exploit the similarity of the sum with the harmonic series to obtain a good approximation, as shown in Fig.[add ref fig of error vs number of qubits in y-log scale].
+However, it is possible to exploit the similarity of the sum with the harmonic series to obtain a good approximation.
 First, we denote with $H_n$ the truncated harmonic series:

 Then, we rewrite in a more convenient way the sum in Eq.~\eqref{eq:haar_entanglement}: